 I know from experience that these book-sharing moments aren’t always the magical experience we hope they will be.
 But through study and a lot of trial and error, I have learned some good tips on how to make the most of book-sharing that I will share with you in my next post.
 Book-sharing is a powerful enough tool that it is worth learning to use well.

 The act of sharing a book with a child is the connection between two worlds where the slow, distracted, meandering path of childhood intersects with the frenetically fast-paced laser-focused drive of grown-up-hood.
 For parents, these moments reminds us of the world we once lived in, and for kids, it helps prepare them for the world we will soon hand them.
 Yes, it can be tedious and repetitive to read about Pete the Cat rocking in his school shoes for the 100th time.
 But as with many things in life, it’s often the simple, predictable, and monotonous things we are willing to make time for that make so much difference as we raise our kids.
 So if you haven’t lately, rediscover the joy of slowing down, putting away the phone, and picking up an old fashioned book, and sharing it… again and again and again.

-Subscribe on my homepage to receive my next post by email in which I discuss pointers on have a more successful book sharing experience with your child.
+See my next post in which I discuss pointers on how to have a more successful book sharing experience with your child.